 Professor Abraham earned her B.A. in English from Oberlin College in 1977 and her J.D. from Rutgers Law School in 1983.
 She received an M.F.A. in Creative Writing from Warren Wilson College in 1991.

-Professor Abraham has taught Evidence, Advanced Appellate Advocacy, Deposition Skills, Principles of Legal Analysis and is the advisor to the New York Law School Moot Court Association.
+Professor Abraham has taught Evidence, Advanced Appellate Advocacy, Deposition Skills, and Principles of Legal Analysis, and a seminar on Restorative Justice.
 She has been interviewed on New Jersey and New York network news programs as an expert on criminal trial and sentencing issues.
 More recently, she has become involved in alternatives to the criminal justice system involving principles of restorative justice, and has been trained as a restorative justice circle facilitator, as well as a peacemaker through the Red Hook Community Court.
 Professor Abraham is currently working on ways of incorporating restorative justice principles and programs into the Law School curriculum and is active in a number of restorative justice projects.

 Newspaper Articles, Practice Materials, and Other Publications